Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 Quick Answer

-• The VA does NOT add disability ratings together — it uses "whole person" math (38 CFR § 4.25)
+• The VA does NOT add disability ratings together — it uses the § 4.25 Combined Ratings Table ("whole person" math)

 • 50% + 30% = 65% combined, which rounds to 70% — not 80%

-• The bilateral factor (38 CFR § 4.26) adds a 10% bonus when both sides of paired extremities are rated above 0%
+• The bilateral factor (38 CFR § 4.26) adds a 10% bonus when both sides of paired arms or legs are rated above 0%

-• The final combined value is rounded to the nearest 10% — only once, at the end, never between steps
+• The combined value converts to the nearest 10% only at the end — never between steps

 • 2026 compensation (veteran alone): 70% = $1,808.45/month; 100% = $3,938.58/month